acollierr17/hova.cc/streamer-bot.md

 You can set the channel where you wish for notifications to be posted.
 By default, the bot searches for a `#notifications` channel.
 But you can easily change this by doing `channel <channel>`.

 How notification will work is every 5 seconds, the bot will check the status of all streamers.
 If a user has gone live within last 2 minutes, a notification will be posted in notifications channel.
 Otherwise, the bot will not post the user is live if they're already live or not live at all.

-### Custom Message
-You can set a custom message to be used when a streamer goes live.
-When setting a message, you must include these 2 parameters:

-- `{{user}}` this will be replaced with the username of the streamer
-- `{{channel}}` this will be replaced with the URL of the streamer's channel

-You can view the current message by doing `message` or set a new one doing `message <message>`.

 ### Toggle Notifications
 If you wish to toggle notifications, you can use `toggle`.
 This will not post any notifications going forward until you run the command again.